-Shopping in Cornwall is nothing like going shopping in the rest of the country.
-Forget massive malls and towns stacked with high street names; here shopping is a more leisurely activity, focussed around local craft markets, unique boutiques and independent labels.
-Whether you’re browsing in a clothing store or a Christmas market, you’ll find that many of the goods on sale are made by local artisans and inspired by the coastal lifestyle.
+Forget high streets and shopping malls crammed with big-name stores; shopping in Cornwall is nothing like going shopping in the rest of the country.
+Here it is focussed around local craft markets, unique boutiques and independent labels, with many of the goods on sale made by local artisans and inspired by the coastal lifestyle.

 If you love to shop, earmark a day to hit Cornwall’s only city: Truro.
-Here you’ll find everything from vintage fashion and funky shoe shops to food emporiums and festive pop ups lining cobbled streets in the shadow of the cathedral.
-Dip into Lemon Street Market for upcycled gifts, organic bread and hand-made jewellery, and follow your nose to the farmers’ market that takes over Lemon Quay every Wednesday and Saturday.
+Here you’ll find everything from vintage fashion and funky shoe shops to food emporiums and festive pop-ups lining cobbled streets in the shadow of the cathedral.
+Dip into Lemon Street Market to fill your tins at The Refill Store – Cornwall’s very first zero-waste shop – and get your hands on unique home-ware, organic bread and hand-made jewellery.
+Follow your nose to the farmers’ market that takes over Lemon Quay every Wednesday and Saturday, for fresh veg, line-caught fish, just-cut flowers and Cornish charcuterie and condiments.
 If you love stylish interiors, stop in at the Uneeka home and lifestyle market, and if you love dressing up and glam nights out you might spend hours rifling through the racks at Enjoy Clothing.

 While many visitors stick to the honey pot of St Ives in search of arty purchases, nearby Penzance has its fair share of creative caverns where you can find a piece of Cornwall to take home.
 In this Bohemian market town you can stroll along the Victorian promenade, take a dip in the Art Deco lido and enjoy a shopping spree in contemporary and classic arty haunts.
 For vinyl LPs, ‘kitchenalia’ and vintage clothing, check out the quirky Steckfensters on Chapel Street, and for contemporary art, jewellery and sculptures make a beeline for the Lighthouse Gallery.
 If you’ve got a penchant for design accessories head to Space, where you can find everything from designer lampshades to vintage tea sets, or, if you prefer a mix of high street names and local gems, head for the Wharfside Shopping Centre.